Oldham Athletic 3-2 Southend United aet: Latics return to the Football League - The Non-League Football Paper

 By Andy Mitchell

-TWO goals in a breathless three minutes saw Oldham Athletic turn around an extra-time deficit to head back to the EFL with victory over Southend United at Wembley.
+Two goals in a breathless two minutes saw Oldham Athletic turn around an extra-time deficit to head back to the EFL with victory over Southend United at Wembley.

 The Latics recovered from early blows in both first halves as substitutes James Norwood and Kian Harratt sparked scenes of jubilation right in front of their fans.